kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 - Alternatively, a safer approach (for example, if a rider is having a second attempt after a crash) is to time them with a stopwatch, pen and paper then fudge the results afterwards.
 - If multiple riders want a second attempt, it may be worth using [New Next][File] to create a separate race file for second attempts, and manually combining the data later.
 (Alternatively, consider running a [Best n Laps][Category Screen] event.)

+#### Missing sprint results

+If RFID reads are missed, or fall outside the window for automatic association with a result from the timer, the rider will not be identified.
+Examine the sprint data and see if there are unassociated times that can be manually given a bib number.

 #### Spurious RFID reads during sprints

 If someone brings their timing tags near the RFID aerials during a sprint event, they can accidentally claim another rider's times.
 This is worse than loitering near the finish in mass-start races, as it isn't just their own results that are affected.